 Freezing Irrigation Protection

-Protect Your Irrigation System from the Freezing Conditions,
+Protect Your Irrigation System From Freezing Conditions.

-Here we have some information and advice on how you can protect your irrigation system against Sub-Zero temperatures.
-Along with tips that can prevent damage and reduce the winterization Process.
+Here we have some information and advice on how you can protect your irrigation system against sub-zero temperatures, along with tips that can prevent damage and reduce the winterization Process.

-Drip irrigation and Sprinkler systems all use valves, filters, plastic fittings, PVC pipe or PE pipe, that can easily Burst, Break and Split if water freezes inside any of these components.
+Drip irrigation and sprinkler systems all use valves, filters, plastic fittings, PVC pipe or PE pipe, that can easily burst, break and split if water freezes inside any of these components.

-- Automatic Drain Valves and be a quick and easy way to drain your system (although make sure Air valves are installed across your system to allow air into the system and preventing pipes collapsing under suction).
+- Automatic Drain Valves can be a quick and easy way to drain your system (although make sure Air valves are installed across your system to allow air into the system and preventing pipes collapsing under suction).

-- For Design Tips and advise
+- For design tips and advice

 Even so, enduring the stress of repeated water expansion over several years weakens the pipe and can lead to fractures.
 There is also a question of stress if the fittings and pipe do not expand and contract at the same rate during temperature changes.